 Unless you know how to learn from them and let them go

 Disappointments stink!
-Unfortunately they are a part of life that no one can avoid so learning how to handle disappointments is an important skill for your kids to develop.
+Unfortunately they are a part of life that no one can avoid so learning how to manage disappointment is an important skill for your kids to develop.

 Sometimes when children (and even grownups) fail at something, they label themselves a “failure”.
 Labels can have a devastating impact on both their self-esteem and their self-confidence.

-Second, turn the disappointment into an opportunity to learn.
-Assess the situation and figure out what went wrong.
 If your daughter failed a test was it because she didn’t understand the material?
 Did she study the wrong thing?
-If your son didn’t make the baseball team was it because he didn’t hit well?
-Was his fielding off that day?
-Understanding what went wrong will enable your kids to learn from the disappointment and develop a plan to do better next time.
+Understanding what went wrong will enable her to learn from the disappointment and develop a plan to do better next time.

 Remember that we all face disappointments – they’re a part of life.
 The good news is that we get to choose how we think about those disappointments so they have a positive impact on our lives.

 Want to be a Life Coach for Kids?

 You can create impact and income – working part time or full time – as a certified WISDOM Coach®.

 You can get certified to use the Adventures in Wisdom Life Coaching for Kids Curriculum, where you’ll use fun coaching stories, activities and a proven STORY Coaching process to teach mindset skills and life coach kids.